microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaIdentityProvider.md

 ## Synopsis

-This cmdlet is used to update the properties of an existing identity provider configured in the directory.
+Update the properties of an existing identity provider configured in the directory.

 ## Syntax